-Visit the Centro Cultural Banco do Brasil
+Visit the Centro Cultural Banco

 Sponsored by the Bank of Brazil, this wonderful art museum is one of the most popular attractions in the city and is located in a wonderful art-deco building that was designed by Francisco Joaquin Bethencourt da Silva.
 The center is home to a regularly changing range of exhibitions and art installations and offers a great platform to some of the best artists in the country.

 Known as a bohemian area of the city, Lapa is a fantastic vibrant area to visit and explore and has attracted many artists and performers, which means there are plenty of galleries and public art installations in the area.
 If you are looking to enjoy the nightlife of the city, Lapa is also one of the best districts for bars and clubs too!